 Adopting their research and adding to the Table 1 of \cite{Krieger_2022}, we present the updated Table \ref{tab:res} here with our model's performance on macro F1 and standard error in parentheses.

-Furthermore, we conducted McNemar’s test on each fold of the 5-fold cross-validation setup to assess the significance of the performance difference between our model (bias-detector) and the DA-RoBERTa baseline.
-Across all five folds, the test consistently yielded high Chi-squared statistics (mean: 43.28) and extremely low p-values (mean: 2.45x$10^{-9}$), indicating a statistically significant improvement in classification performance by our model which supports the observed difference in the macro-F1 scores.
-Table \ref{tab:mcnemar_results} shows the McNemar Test results comparing our model with the baseline.
+Furthermore, we conducted McNemar’s test to assess the significance of the performance difference between our model (bias-detector) and the DA-Roberta-FT baseline.
+The test yielded a p-value of 0.0167, indicating a statistically significant improvement in classification performance by our model which supports the observed difference in the macro-F1 scores.
+Table \ref{tab:mcnemar_results} shows the McNemar Test result comparing our model with the baseline.

-Based on \cite{thomas} who says 5x2 CV t-test is slightly more powerful than McNemar's test, we conducted the 5×2 cross-validation paired t-test to assess whether the observed improvement in our model over the DA-RoBERTa baseline is statistically significant.
-The test yielded a t-statistic of 29.81 with a p-value of 7.54 x $10^{-6}$ confirming that the performance difference is statistically significant.
+Based on \cite{thomas}, 5x2 CV t-test is slightly more powerful than McNemar's test, we conducted the 5×2 cross-validation paired t-test to assess whether the observed improvement in our model over the DA-Roberta-FT baseline is statistically significant.
+The test yielded a t-statistic of 13.12 with a p-value of 3.59 x $10^{-7}$ confirming that the performance difference is statistically significant.
 See Fig. \ref{fig:cvt} for reference.

 These results confirm that the observed gains are not due to random variation but reflect a consistent enhancement in bias detection accuracy with high statistical significance.